Destiny-Rae's first dialysis-free Christmas

 But there are other seriously ill children at GOSH who will be too poorly to go home for the festive season.

-That’s why we’re asking supporters to send a special stocking message of joy and hope to those children, and if possible, to make a donation too.
+That’s why, this Christmas, we’re asking supporters to donate and send a special stocking message of joy and hope to those children.

 Destiny-Rae smiling and holding up her painting of a stocking